 Accumulating debt can become a real stress and have a major impact on your financial future.
 Here is a step by step guide on how to get debt free and take control of your finances.

 Leaving bills and bank statements unopened only makes the situation worse.

 Facing the problem head on is the only way to stop your debts getting worse.
 This may seem intimidating, but it has to be done if you want to become debt free.

-The firs part of getting control of your debt to simply spend less begin with.
+The first part to becoming debt free is to simply spend less to begin with.
 Keep a spending diary or write a budget to really open your eyes as to where you are splashing out unnecessarily.

 Try a few small changes like: